Beautiful Joe (film): Plot

-Joe (Billy Connolly) is a regular guy who runs a flower shop in the Bronx and has never had much in the way of good luck.
-Things seem to be grim for Joe when he's diagnosed with a brain tumor.
-He's told he must have an operation soon, within the next two weeks.
+Joe is a regular guy who runs a flower shop in the Bronx and has never had much in the way of good luck.
+Things seem to be grim for Joe when he is diagnosed with a brain tumor.
+He is told he must have an operation soon, within the next two weeks.

-Joe goes home early, catching his wife in bed with another man, and she declares she wants a divorce as he's too boring.
-After saying his goodbyes to his fellow Irishman father-in-law, he hops in his van, seeking adventure.
+Joe goes home early, catching his wife in bed with another man, and she declares she wants a divorce as he is too boring.
+After saying his goodbyes to his father-in-law, he hops in his van, seeking adventure.

-At a pawn shop, Hush (Sharon Stone), tries to get money for a ring to bet on horses.
+At a pawn shop, a stripper called Hush tries to get money for a ring to bet on horses.
 She needs to pay back a sizeable debt to her bookie.
 A bit of good fortune appears on Joe's horizon when he wins a 15,000 jackpot at the race track.
-However Hush, a stripper, sees his big payout, she tries to steal Joe's newly won fortune to pay them off.
+However Hush sees his big payout and tries to steal Joe's newly won fortune to pay them off.
 He signs over the check to nuns for charity.

 Later, Joe wanders into a mud wrestling bar where Hush emcees and she convinces him to do it.
-While he's in the pit, Hush takes his wallet.
+While he is in the pit, Hush takes his wallet.
 She gives it to her bookie's henchman, and Joe is in time to scare him off.
 He gives her a lift home and lets him stay.

 The next morning, Joe meets Hush's son and daughter Lee and Vivian, and gets some things from the supermarket to make them breakfast.
-When Hush gets up, she's initially hostile, but later takes him to the Geek.
-Joe gets his money back by explaining to the gangsters what happened, but only because they mistake him for Beautiful Joe, the syndicate kingpin they've heard about but never met.
+When Hush gets up, she is initially hostile, but later takes him to the Geek.
+Joe gets his money back by explaining to the gangsters what happened, but only because they mistake him for Beautiful Joe, the syndicate kingpin they have heard about but never met.

 When the gangsters discover that Joe is a florist and not a career criminal, they find the situation less than amusing.
 Holding Hush and the kids hostage, the Geek and his thugs leave but her ex Elton stays.
 Vivian goes to the bathroom.
 He came back, concerned about them.
 They lock Elton in the bathroom, and head out on the road.